VYC Kids & Tiny Conductor, Director of Music Literacy

 Jocelyn has an ARCT diploma in Piano Performance from the Royal Conservatory of Music Toronto.
 She received her Bachelor of Music from the University of British Columbia and during her undergraduate degree, she performed extensively with two ensembles at health care facilities through the Health Arts Society.
 In 2014, she also received her Bachelor of Education from UBC with the Donald C. Gibbard Prize in Music Education.

-Jocelyn currently spends her evenings working on her Master’s degree in Music Education at UBC, and her free time volunteering and learning about mindfulness at the Dharma Drum Mountain.
+Jocelyn currently spends her evenings working on her Master’s degree in Music Education at UBC and spends her free time volunteering and learning about mindfulness at the Dharma Drum Mountain.
 She is very excited to be a part of the VYC family as an accompanist and music literacy instructor!

 Music Literacy Instructor